Food Bank Contra Costa and Solano

 - Revenue is greater than $1,000,000.

-- The compensation of the CEO of the organization is subject to review and approval by an independent body.
+- The CEO compensation strategy within the organization is determined through a review and approval process by a neutral party.

 - The organization has a written policy that describes how long it will retain documents.